 According to the National Institute of Health (NIH), around 20% of individuals experience Zoloft withdrawal symptoms when stopping this medication or lowering its dosage.

 Medications with short half-lives can present the potential for greater withdrawal symptom sensitivity.
 Zoloft’s 32-36-hour half-life presents a moderate risk for withdrawal symptoms.

 Withdrawal symptoms, also called antidepressant discontinuation syndrome, can begin within a few days after a person stops taking it.
 These effects can last for one to three weeks, depending on variables explained above, including the length of time the individual has been on Zoloft.
 Completely ceasing Zoloft suddenly can cause withdrawal symptoms to persist for several weeks, and for some individuals, withdrawal symptoms can last as long as a year.

 Commonly reported withdrawal symptoms after tapering or stopping Zoloft doses can include:

 - Nausea and vomiting

 - Ringing in the ears

 Zinnia Health Can Help

 Your mental health is important.
 If you think you have a depressive disorder, seeking help from a medical professional can help minimize your suffering with a proper diagnosis and medication.

-If you or someone you know is suffering from a Zoloft addiction, Zinnia Healing can ease your suffering and help you regain your quality of life.
+If you or someone you know is suffering from a Zoloft addiction, Zinnia Health can ease your suffering and help you regain your quality of life.
 Whether you need help adjusting to Zoloft or have recently tapered or stopped your sertraline doses, you may benefit from medically assisted detox or a therapy program.
-Contact the team at Zinnia Healing or call (855) 430-9439.
+Contact the team at Zinnia Health or call (855) 430-9439.